binkley/koko-krunch/README.md

 6. The records are in sequence of:
     1. A string data record of the FQN class name of the serialized object.
     2. a 4-byte (32-bit integer) count of the number of subsequent records.
-    3. A sequence of records for each non-static, non-transient field.
+    3. A sequence of records for each non-static, non-transient field, in ASCII order by field name.
 7. A field sequence is a triple or duple:
     1. A record for the field name.
     2. A record for the FQN field type name.